Pamela Lang

 As a result of these systems, my team had the highest talk time in the company.

-Mar 2014 – Jun 2017 Institute of Reading Development My first work-from-home job, which overlapped with Alliance for the last ten months.
+Mar 2014 – Jun 2017 Institute of Reading Development.
+My first work-from-home job, which overlapped with Alliance for the last ten months.
 In 2014, remote work was scarce, and an inbound phone sales role was one of the only ways in.
-The decade that followed kept landing in remote sales because that is where the remote jobs were pre-COVID.
+The decade that followed kept landing in remote sales because that’s where the remote jobs were pre-COVID.

 Inbound sales role selling summer reading programs to parents.
 My first pure phone-sales role: no face-to-face body language to read, just voice.
 I had to learn to listen without visual cues.